 Return-to-duty testing in the DOT happens after a employee has failed a drug or alcohol test by testing positive, has refused to get tested, or violated other drug and alcohol policies.
 DOT return-to-duty tests and follow-up drug tests are applicable to return-to-duty, safety-sensitive transportation industry employees - truck and bus drivers, train engineers, pilots, subway operators, ship captains, and pipeline emergency response personnel - among others.

 As an employer, you get the choice of offering the employee a chance of returning to their job, however the safety-sensitive, federally-mandated workforce is governed by specific regulations and must follow this DOT-mandated process.

 There are return-to-duty alcohol tests and return-to-duty controlled substances tests.
 The alcohol test must come back with an alcohol concentration of less than 0.02.
 A return-to-duty controlled substances test (DOT drug test) will need to come back with a verified negative result.

-Next, a follow-up, in-person meeting with the SAP will get scheduled, and the SAP will decide if you’ve finished all of their recommendations – the education, treatment, etc. If he/she is satisfied, they will write another report for your employer to let them know if you’ve been successful.
+Next, a follow-up, in-person meeting with the SAP will get scheduled, and the SAP will decide if the employee has finished all of their recommendations – the education, treatment, etc. If he/she is satisfied, they will write another report for the employer to let them know if the employee has been successful.

-If your SAP deems your treatment as successful, you must take a return-to-duty test.
-The urine collection will need to be given under direct observation.
+If the SAP deems the treatment as successful, the employee must take a return-to-duty test.
+The urine collection will need to be given under direct observation by a member of the same sex as the employee.
+This is done to check for prosthetic and other devices that could be used to cheat the drug test - subsequently, the observer must witness the employee urinate into the collection receptacle.
 The urine test must come back with an alcohol concentration of less than 0.02, and the drug test must be negative (and verified).

-Test Smartly Labs can help you run a return-to-duty test, to get started contact us.
+Test Smartly Labs is equipped to help you run a return-to-duty test.
+To get started, contact us.